 Where to Buy Snowshoes

-You can now buy snowshoes in lots of places from big box stores to Amazon to traditional outdoor stores.
+You can now buy snowshoes in lots of places from big box stores to Amazon to traditional outdoor stores like REI and MEC.
 You can even buy snowshoes at Costco.
 In general, I think it’s best to buy snowshoes from an outdoor store.
 They will have the best selection, have staff that can help you choose snowshoes, and usually have a very good warranty.
 However, if you are buying quality snowshoes from a reputable brand, buying them elsewhere can also be ok since you know you’re getting a good product.

 How to Choose Snowshoes for the Terrain